 Admission to a particular First/Primary School does not guarantee a place at the Middle/High School to which most children from that school normally transfer.
-Where we receive more applications than places available at a particular Community School the oversubscription criteria on page 10 will be applied.
+Where the admission authority receives more applications than places available the oversubscription criteria will be applied.
+Please refer to the admission policy for each school you express as a preference.